 The development of the PB model is in line with the party's platform and objectives.
 Its implementation took place soon after the Labor Party elected its first mayor.
 By promoting the co-management of public resources, PB can make municipal governments more responsive and transparent and reverse the cycle of patronage politics that newly empowered local elites threaten to perpetuate.
-As a result, it became a mechanism to strengthen the credibility of the Labor Party (Faedlulloh, 2019).
+As a result, it became a mechanism to strengthen the credibility of the Labor Party.
+As a result, it characterizes the municipal government controlled by the Labor Party (Faedlulloh, 2019).
 Through PB, citizens can gain direct knowledge about government activities and programs, influence government policies, hold the government accountable, and strengthen inclusive government governance (Andhika et al., 2019).
 However, this model is often used in practice to build a political support base (Susanto, 2019).